-- 1 Open a project in the Modeler. - 2 Right-click the driver icon or line, then select Properties > Global Configuration Values.
+- 1 Open a project in the Modeler. - 2 Right-click the driver icon or line, then select Properties > Global Configuration Values. or

-To add a GCV to the driver set, right-click the driver set icon , then click Properties > GCVs.
+To add a GCV to the driver set, right-clickthe driver set icon with the click Properties > GCVs.